Muhlenberg Brigade Huts

-Washington made his headquarters in a large stone home.
-The building could be considered the "Pentagon" of its time, as it is was the place where Washignton and his highest-ranking officers worked and lived during the encampment.
-It is open for tours year-round (weekends only January 4 through March 4).
+During his time in Valley Forge, George Washington set up his headquarters in a small two-story stone building.
+The building could be considered the "Pentagon" of its time, as it is was the place where Washington and his highest-ranking officers worked and lived during the encampment.

 For more information on the history of Valley Forge, please visit Patriot Trails, our interactive Revolutionary War History Tours.
 Here you can dig deeper into the history of the Park and Revolutionary War-era sites throughout Montgomery County, including battlefields, historic homes where George Washington made his headquarters, and encampments sites.